my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 -   Entering: right lane;

-    -   note that lanes are quite narrow, have to <span style='color:chartreuse'>stick to the right curb</span>.
+    -   note that lanes are quite narrow, have to <span style='color:#32CD32'>stick to the right curb</span>.

         -   make your car curved;